-Cindy has been the Recruitment & Retention Coordinator for the Kawartha Lakes Health Care Initiative for the past nine years.
+Cindy has been the Recruitment & Retention Coordinator for the Kawartha Lakes Health Care Initiative for the past ten years.
 This position is responsible for the recruitment and retention of family doctors in the City of Kawartha Lakes and reports to the volunteer Board of Directors.
 In addition to her recruitment role, Cindy is the Medical Education Coordinator for the City of Kawartha Lakes.
 Assisting young people to reach their goals is a professional and personal passion which guides her work with the medical students and residents.
 She was very proud to receive the ROMP Community Education Coordinator of the Year award in 2015.
 She was also honoured to receive the Recruiter Recognition Award in 2017 and the Lifetime Achievement Award in 2020 from the Canadian Association of Staff Physician Recruiters in 2017.
 A background in marketing and administration, including a Bachelor of Arts from the University of Toronto, has been extremely helpful in her position.
 Cindy and her family have lived in Bobcaygeon for the past 30 years.